aranhaqg/tags-api/README.md

 * count: Integer

 ## Important
 With GraphQL is not possible to change the status code when returning model validation errors.
 When a error occurs, GraphQl return status code 200 and a array with all errors.
-Exmaple of a returning error:
+Exmaple of returning an error:

 ```json
 {